Here are 10 quick and easy tips to save money on gas every time you go to the pump.

-On November 1st, California drivers started paying an extra $0.12 for every gallon of gas they bought (more if they drive a diesel).
-This tax increase will cost the average California driver about $2 every time she fills her tank, for a total tax increase of roughly $75 per year.
-The gas tax will increase again in 2019, adding another $50 per year to the cost of fueling a car.
+On November 1st, 2017, California drivers started paying an extra $0.12 for every gallon of gas they bought (more if they drive a diesel).
+This tax increase has cost the average California driver about $2 every time she has filled her tank, for a total tax increase of roughly $75 per year.
+If it is not repealed in November 2018, the California gas tax will increase again in 2019, adding another $50 per year to the cost of fueling a car.

 But you don’t have to spend an extra $75-$125 per year at the pump if you don’t want to.
-Here are the top 10 things you can do to offset the new tax increase and actually save money on gas:
+We offer 10 simple tips you can follow to not only offset rising gas prices, but actually save money on gas:

 1) If you are not in a rush, don’t drive like you are.